 200 South Street Inn provides lodging in Charlottesville's downtown historic district.
 It is four miles from Thomas Jefferson's home, Monticello, and one mile from the University of Virginia.
 200 South Street Inn is two blocks from a bustling pedestrian mall filled with musical venues, boutiques, antique shops, bookstores, movie theaters and restaurants (so good, even the New York Times and the Washington Post rave).
 There is even an indoor ice-skating rink.
 Besides Monticello, our bed and breakfast is also near two other presidents' homes: Ash Lawn, the home of James Monroe, and James Madison's Montpelier.
 Twenty- five minutes to the west are the Skyline Drive and the Blue Ridge Parkway, where the beautiful countryside makes for perfect hiking and biking.
 The Old Michie Tavern, located only a quarter of a mile from Monticello and serving 18th century fare, is a nice stop for lunch.
-Many wineries in the area welcome visitors.
+Many wineries and breweries in the area welcome visitors.

 Wake up every Saturday morning April through December to a bustling Farmer's Market right outside our front door!
 From organic produce, free range chickens, locally made cheeses, baked goods, seasonal flowers and perennials to a wide variety of artists, there is something to please everyone.

 Each Friday evening in summer a free concert series is offered on the downtown mall at the Pavillion, within walking distance of 200 South Street Inn.
 Bring your own picnic to the outdoor concerts if you wish.
 The event is complete with beer and wine trucks!
 Dancing is optional.